-Panorama Dome Trail is a 0.8 mile lightly trafficked out and back trail located near Mammoth Lakes, CA that features beautiful wild flowers and is good for all skill levels.
+Panorama Dome Trail is a 0.8 mile lightly trafficked out and back trail located near Mammoth Lakes, California that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Somewhat strenuous, but well worth the effort to find as well as hike.
 Mostly uphill to the views at trails end, then back downhill.

 Easy hike for great views.
 We took the long way down and walked through the Twin Lakes campground.